tansive/tansive/README.md

   Enforce fine-grained controls over access, execution, and data flows.
 Every invocation is checked against policy in real time.

 - **Immutable Constraints and Transforms**
   Pin runtime sessions to specific values and apply user-defined transforms to modify or redact inputs to agents and tools.
-Protect sensitive data (e.g. PII, Health data) and apply runtime feature flags.
+Protect sensitive data (e.g. PII, Health data), apply runtime feature flags, and adapt or enrich inputs to match the expectations of your current systems without undertaking costly data migration initiatives

 - **Tamper-Evident Audit Logging**
   Maintain, hash-linked, signed logs of every action for observability, compliance, and forensic analysis.